FREQUENTLY ASKED QUESTIONS

-I love kids!
-I'd love to work with your child as long as they are at least 7 years old.
-I'll communicate progress/setbacks with parents of children 7 through 12 years old.
-If you are inquiring about therapy for a child that is 13 years or older, please know that their sessions, unlike the sessions of a younger child, will be confidential to them.
-I'll only communicate with parents if the teenager is a risk to self/others.
+I love working with kids but younger children should really be seen in person, and since I am telehealth only, this means I will only take on children 13 and up.
+Please note that sessions for children 13 and older will remain confidential.
+I'll only communicate with parents if a teen is a risk to self or others.
 Parents must be very clear of this confidentiality before putting their teenager into treatment.
-Please note: I do not work with kids/teens who engage in self-harming behavior, those who express suicidal ideation frequently, or any child/family with an open DCFS case.
+Additionally, I do not work with children/teens who engage in self-harming behavior, those who express suicidal ideation frequently, or any child/family with an open DCFS case or child-custody case.

 What are your rates?